Government Experience

 In my second year in the Senate, we were hit with a global pandemic, and I shifted my office’s focus to crisis management in a district that spanned 2,400 square miles and four rural counties.
 I had a staff of 12, and we worked to get needed information to local governments and the public at a time of great uncertainty, aided hospitals and frontline workers in securing desperately needed supplies, connected small businesses with resources to stay afloat during the shut-down, and assisted thousands of constituents navigate job loss and unemployment assistance.
 It was a time of fear, severe stress, hardship, and loss for so many, and we tried to help wherever we could.

-In addition to my role on the State Cannabis Control Board, I serve as Policy Director for the non-profit New Yorkers for Clean Power, working to ensure that our state government implements the ambitious climate law I worked to pass when I was in the Senate, and that it does so in partnership with our communities.
+During that time, I also served as Policy Director for the non-profit New Yorkers for Clean Power, working to ensure that our state government implements the ambitious climate law I worked to pass when I was in the Senate, and that it does so in partnership with our communities.

 Hard work, a collaborative spirit, and a patient, solutions-oriented approach have been key to getting positive outcomes over the years— whether in Rosendale Town Board meetings trying to keep taxes affordable, employee wages fair, and government services responsive to community needs; pulling all-nighters in the State Budget process to secure resources for local needs and priorities; in hundreds of hours fighting Central Hudson in rate cases; or in organizing dozens of communities to stop the proposed Pilgrim crude oil pipeline.
 While we continue to face challenges that are not easy, I continue to be optimistic about our future.